camunda/blog.camunda.org/content/post/2019/08/camunda-optimize-26-alpha2-released.md

 # Supported Docker Image

-With this release we also add an officially supported Docker Image for Optimize to our Camunda Docker Registry.
+With this release, we also add an officially supported Docker Image for Optimize to our Camunda Docker Registry.
 This will enable you to quickly run Optimize in environments where you are making use of Docker already.

 In order to use the Camunda Docker Registry you first have to login with your Enterprise Credentials: